iyll/V2RayX/README.md

 or step by step:

+1. get V2RayX source file

 `git clone --recursive https://github.com/Cenmrev/V2RayX.git`

+2. check whether or not `GCDWebServer` folder contain its own source file, download it from the repositor via this [link](https://github.com/swisspol/GCDWebServer/releases) if empty.

-open V2RayX.xcodeproj and use Xcode to build V2RayX.
+3. open V2RayX.xcodeproj and use Xcode to build V2RayX.

 > note: change `VERSION` variable in "V2RayX/V2RayX/dlcore.sh" to specify the V2Ray-core version.